Skip to contents

 As stated above, the optimisation algorithms vary wildly in the time it takes to complete the optimisation.
 To conduct this test in a reasonable time frame (and to determine algorithms that are reasonably efficient), we setup a testing schema consisting of a number of “rounds” where we incrementally increase the number of compartments in the problem (and thereby the number of degrees of freedom to optimise).

 In addition, we allocate a time limit to each algorithm in each round.
-If the execution time exceeds this time limit, the algorithm is “eliminated” and no more computation is done for the algorithm.
-Note that this is done on per method basis as we know the optimisation algorithms fare differently on the different methods for approximation.
+If the execution time exceeds this time limit, the algorithm is “eliminated” and no more computation is done for that algorithm.
+Furthermore, if the value (error) of the objective function for the optimiser is equal or greater than 1e3 it is also “eliminated”.
+Note that this is done on per-method basis as we know the optimisation algorithms fare differently for the different methods for approximation.

-Once the round is complete, we update the list of eliminated algorithms and the we run the optimisation of M+1M + 1 with the reduced set of algorithms.
+Once the round is complete, we update the list of eliminated algorithms and then we run the optimisation of M+1M + 1 with the reduced set of algorithms.

-The entire optimisation process is run both without penalty (monotonous = 0 and individual_level = 0) and with a penalty (monotonous = 1 and individual_level = 1).
+The entire optimisation process is run both without penalty (monotonous = 0 and individual_level = 0) and with a penalty (monotonous = 1 and individual_level = 1), see vignette("diseasy-immunity") for monotonous and individual_level definitions.

-The results of the optimisation round in stored in the ?diseasy_immunity_optimiser_results data-set.
+The results of the optimisation round are stored in the ?diseasy_immunity_optimiser_results data-set.

 results <- diseasy_immunity_optimiser_results